hmalekn/engyne-integration/Node.js/AuthApp/README.md

 ```

 # Authenticate the user
 Now that user authorized the authentication, it's time to use the authentication token and the session id to authenticate the user.
-The authentication logic happend in [index.js])(index.js):
+The authentication logic happened in [index.js])(index.js):

 ```javascript
   authenticate(req.body.username, req.body.password, authenticateSuccess, err => {